PowerBI/getting-started-for-dotnet/README.md

 ### How to get an Azure Active Directory access token ###

-1. Add the “Active Directory Authentication Library” NuGet package to your project.
+1. Add the "Active Directory Authentication Library" NuGet package to your project.
 To learn how to add Active Directory Authentication Library, see Authenticate with Power BI.
 2. Add a reference to Microsoft.IdentityModel.Clients.ActiveDirectory.
 3. Create a new **AuthenticationContext** passing an Authority.
 An authority  knows about the service you want to invoke, and knows how to authenticate you.
 4. Get an **Azure Active Directory** token by calling **AcquireToken**.